 Key risks Broad Definition Risk Management Practices Underwriting Unexpected financial losses due to inadequacy of premiums for catastrophe and non-catastrophe risks, due to the inadequacy of reserves or due to the unpredictability of mortality or longevity.
-Managed through a comprehensive and strict standard for underwriting limit guidelines.
-Where necessary, the risk will be surveyed by the loss control engineers.
-Regular monitoring of products, assumptions used against actual industry statistics and re-pricing will be considered if necessary.
-Adequate reinsurance is purchased and reviewed annually to ensure adequate continuous cover within acceptable appetite and costs.
-New products undergo a robust product development process.
-Business Unexpected decrease in actual results as compared to business assumptions, which leads to a decline in income without a corresponding decrease in expenses; this includes lapse risk.
-Regular monitoring of actual experience.
+Managed through a comprehensive and strict standard for underwriting Business Unexpected decrease in actual results as compared to business assumptions, which leads to a decline in income without a corresponding decrease in expenses; this includes lapse risk Regular monitoring of actual experience.
 New products undergo a robust product development review process.